aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/faqs.md

 <br>
 <strong> Note: </strong> It is important that the information uploaded on GitHub is not sensitive data.
 Kindly confirm with your Project Coordinator what is considered sensitive if you're unsure.

-<br> You can find the various repositories for each Pathfinder <a href="https://github.com/orgs/aphrc-dswb/repositories"> here </a>.
+<br> Here are the <a href="https://github.com/orgs/aphrc-dswb/repositories">various repositories</a> for each Pathfinder.
 </details>

 <details>